lynnlangit/gcp-for-bioinformatics/0_Setup_GCP_account/1_Setup_GCP_Account.md

 ### How to do this
  - Select account type (FREE or ORG)
  - Request account from your organization --OR-- set up new account
- - Create a GCP PROJECT
+ - Create a GCP PROJECT for your research
  - Use each Project as a containers for GCP service instances, i.e. my Virtual Machine instance is located the Google datacenter in us-east and in my GCP Project named 'my-research-project'